Tokyo to Okinawa: Flight Times, Fares, and Other Travel Methods

 The starting taxi fare in Okinawa Prefecture is also low compared to Tokyo and other prefectures.
 This makes the service easy to use since several taxis are typically dispatched to the area at once.

-2. Transferring to the Ferry from the Bullet Train or Rental Car
+2. To Okinawa by Ferry and Bullet Train or Rental Car (Scenic Route)

 Photo by Pixta

-Instead, here is an alternative travel route to consider.
-Take the Shinkansen (bullet train) or a rental car to Kagoshima, Kyushu.
+Alternatively, you can take the Shinkansen (bullet train) or a rental car to Kagoshima.
 Then take the ferry from there.

 If you decide to take the Shinkansen, then the southernmost Shinkansen station in Japan will be Kagoshima-Chuo Station in Kagoshima Prefecture.
 Take a route bus for about 20 minutes from the station to Kagoshima Port.
 You will then need to take a passenger ship.